ethereumjs/ethereumjs-monorepo/README.md

 - `address` - the address of the `account`
 - `depth` - the current number of calls deep the contract is
 - `memory` - the memory of the VM as a `buffer`
+- `cache` - The account cache.
+Contains all the accounts loaded from the trie.
+It is an instance of [functional red black tree](https://www.npmjs.com/package/functional-red-black-tree)

 #### `beforeBlock`
+Emmits the block that is about to be processed.

 #### `afterBlock`
+Emmits the results of the processing a block.

 #### `beforeTx`
+Emmits the Transaction that I about to be processed.

 #### `afterTx`
+Emmits the result of the transaction.

 # TESTING
 `npm test`